DrewThomasson/VoxNovel/readme.md

 - [ ] Make it so that the demo audio for the cloned voices is not their reference audio but what their voices sound like generated
 - [ ] Using whisper transcriptions to cut hallucinations out of generated audio
 - [ ] Incorporating local model to generate sound effects when a book discribes a location or sound effect
-- [ ] Include a headless version of VoxNovel
-- [ ] Include a headless docker image
 - [ ] Include a Google Colab using the headless version

 ## 🙏 Special thanks to: